 In addition to the direct veterinary tasks, participants will also immerse themselves in the greater day to day routine of conservation and wildlife management on the game reserve.
 Participants work alongside the Big 5 participants in a variety of other reserve projects, which can include:

-- game captures
+- game tracking, counts, captures and monitoring

 - game drives